palfrey/NAntScript/Source/readme.txt

 An <include> element can be added to the <task-assemblies> node in the <framework> node for the .NET Framework version that you intend to use.
-The "name" attribute of the <include> element should hold the absolute path to NAnt.Contrib.Tasks.dll.
+The "name" attribute of the <include> element should hold the absolute path to broloco.NAntTasks.dll.

 For example: